Skip to main content

 Ministry of Finance issued assignment letter to the Directorate of Taxes (Skattedirektoratet) to prepare detailed regulatory amendments on invoice format, electronic bookkeeping systems, and possible exemptions or postponements for small businesses.
 Directorate also asked to assess extension to B2C invoicing, e-receipts, and regulation of accounting system providers.
 Broader review due by December 15, 2026.

-Mandatory e-invoice sending requirement
+Mandatory e-invoice issuance requirement

 1 January 2027